-In the absence of the above the President will become the interim Title IX Coordinator.
-This responsibility will remain in place until such position is filled.
+In the absence of the above, the President will become the interim Title IX Coordinator.
+This responsibility will remain in place until such a position is filled.

-North Central Institute will utilize assistance from the Executive office for the position of Investigator.
+North Central Institute will utilize assistance from the Executive Office for the position of Investigator.
 The Investigator will assist and work with the Title IX Coordinator in conducting a fair, objective, and impartial investigation.

-Patricia Bell / Comptroller Title IX Investigator pbell@nci.edu / 931-431-9700
+Patricia Bell / Vice President Administration Title IX Investigator pbell@nci.edu / (931) 431-9700

-All Title IX Administrators will be required to complete each module provided by Thompson Coburn training.
+All Title IX Administrators will be required to complete annual training.